compbiomedeu/compbiomedeu.github.io/applications/Palabos/Palabos.md

 ### Prerequisites

-The library is exempt from external dependencies: all you need is a working compiler environment, including a modern C++ compiler (GCC, the Intel compiler and the Portland Group compiler have been succesfully tested), and a reasonably recent version of the Python interpreter (Python 2.7.15 is used with Palabos on Cartesius).
+- a modern C++ compiler (GCC, the Intel compiler and the Portland Group compiler have been succesfully tested - GCC 7.3.0-2.30 and icc 2018.3.222 have been successfully used on Cartesius)
+- a modern MPI implementation (OpenMPI 3.1.1 and impi 2018.3.222 have been successfully used on Cartesius)
+- a reasonably recent version of the Python interpreter (Python 2.7.15 is used with Palabos on Cartesius).

-Palabos makes use of a few other open-source libraries.
+Palabos makes use of two open-source libraries.
 They don’t need to be explicitly intalled, though, because they are part of the Palabos releases:
 - [SConstruct](https://scons.org/) (Only tested with Linux): This Python-based library is used in Palabos to manage the compilation process.
 - [TinyXML](https://sourceforge.net/projects/tinyxml/): This library is used to read structured user input in XML format.